quorum1/governance/flows/q-git.md

 Development progresses with Contribution Branches moving through the Development Process and potentially being approved for inclusion and then being merged into the Working Release branch.

-The Chief Maintainer may choose to appoint a new Release Point at any time.
+The Steward may choose to appoint a new Release Point at any time.

 The development step concludes when the Release Point determines that it is ready for finalization.